4GeeksAcademy/master-javascript-programming-exercises/exercises/012-isGreaterThanTen/README.md

 ## 📝 Instructions

-Write a function called "isGreaterThanTen".
+1. Write a function called `isGreaterThanTen`.

-Given a number, "isGreaterThanTen" returns whether it is greater than 10.
+Given a number, `isGreaterThanTen` returns whether it is greater than `10`.

 ```Javascript
 var output = isGreaterThanTen(11);